RobinSchmid7/pointcloud_merger/README.md

 * `min_rotation_between_input`: minimum rotation before new measurement is added [rad]
 * `transform_tolerance`: allowable delay in TF data [s]

-### B) Fusing pointclouds from multiple time stamps and crop them spacially
+### B) Fusing pointclouds from multiple time stamps and crop them spatially
 ``
 roslaunch pointcloud_merger pointcloud_merger_crop.launch
 ``

-Fuses multiple poinclouds from multiple time stamps into a single point cloud and crops thme from a given bounding box.
+Fuses poinclouds from multiple time stamps into a single point cloud and crops thme from a given bounding box.

 #### Parameters for merging
 * `cloud_in`: input point cloud